nats-io/nats-streaming-server/README.md

 ### Active Server

 There is a single Active server in the group.
-This server is elected and ensures that it can get an exclusive lock for the storage.
+This server was the first to obtain the exclusive lock for storage.
 For the `FileStore` implementation, it means trying to get an advisory lock for a file located in the shared datastore.
 If the elected server fails to grab this lock because it is already locked, it will go back to standby.